richardsondx/checkmate/README.md

 # CheckMate

-AI-powered specs that block bad code, and prevent AI from breaking your code.
+AI-powered specs that block bad code, See through hallucination, and prevent AI from breaking your code.

 CheckMate is an AI‑Driven TDD tool that writes and runs specs for your code.
 It lives in your repo, validates every change, and keeps specs in sync with your implementation.